Crabs (pubic lice) and scabies

 Crabs are tiny lice that live in pubic hair or other coarse body hair.
 Scabies are tiny mites that burrow under the skin of the hands or genital area to lay eggs.
 Both types of parasitic insect can be easily spread to another person.

-Make an appointment at any of our clinics in Greater Victoria to get tested for crabs and scabies, or to find out more.
+Make an appointment at any of our clinics in Greater Victoria to have a healthcare provider check you for crabs and scabies, or to find out more.

 - How crabs and scabies are spread